weidai11/cryptopp/TestVectors/Readme.txt

 DeterministicSign - sign message using given seed, and the resulting
     signature should equal the given signature
-Encrypt - plaintext encrypts to ciphertext EncryptBlockSize - plaintext encrypts to ciphertext under a key and blocksize DecryptMatch - ciphertext decrypts to plaintext
+Encrypt - plaintext encrypts to ciphertext DecryptMatch - ciphertext decrypts to plaintext
 (more to come here)